 — Register-Guard columnist Blaine Newnham

 In nine months on the job, Brooks had shaken the tree.
-Suddenly, Oregon had one of the highest-paid coaching staffs in the league, and it seemed there might at last be some stability and discipline.
+Suddenly, Oregon had one of the highest-paid coaching staffs in the league, and the recruiting budget had been substantially increased.
+It seemed there might at last be some stability and discipline in the program.
 LB Reggie Grant: “Before, we didn’t know how to work hard enough to win.
 This new staff will not coach down to a loser’s level.”
 DB Bruce Jensen: “Coach Brooks knows how to win and will make the changes necessary to win..
 The other coaches wanted to win, but they hadn’t been places that had won.
 Coach Brooks is more realistic.”

 Even QB Jack Henderson, an ardent Don Read supporter, admitted he’d gotten it wrong.
 As a member of the steering committee for the coaching search, Henderson said “it was hard to sit there and listen to him criticize the offense we ran last year (in a 46-0 loss to the Bruins), but he told us it was the easiest offense UCLA had to defend last year, and showed us why.”
 And Brooks had already showed a willingness to recruit hard against the California schools, and had yanked JC transfer LB Willie Blasher away from Cal, UCLA and Stanford.